kaltokri/just-the-docs-test/docs/plugins/write-your-own.md

 in your EventListener implementation.

-**__Attention:__**<br/>
+{: .note }
-The default configuration will be merged with the respective server specific configuration, giving the server specific configuration the priority over the default.
-If you don't want it like that, you need to overwrite the `get_config()` method in your own plugin configuration (see [Punishment]).
+> The default configuration will be merged with the respective server specific configuration, giving the
+> server specific configuration the priority over the default.
+If you don't want it like that, you need to
+> overwrite the `get_config()` method in your own plugin configuration (see [Punishment]).

 ## Classes